 Right around the age of 2 and 3, parents wonder if their children are ready to use scissors.

 They ask for easy cutting activities that don’t require a lot of materials.

-That can be done at the kitchen table, or at a small child’s desk.
+That can be done at home at the kitchen table, or at a small child’s desk.

 So I went searching for a variety of scissor skills activities that go beyond worksheets.

 Activities that young children will enjoy and want to do over and over again.

 And if you are looking for even more scissor skills activities, scroll down to find the link to a new eBook, A Year of Scissor Activities.
 This amazing resource will guide you all year long with ways to work on your child’s cutting skills!

 10 Awesome Activities to Strengthen Preschool Scissor Skills

 Printable Preschool Cutting Busy Box – For a quick table activity, display these colorful strips and allow toddlers to practice cutting on the lines.
 (Fun with Mama)